dooti2325/EventNexus/README.md

    - To offer **personalized event discovery** for attendees, making it easy to find events that align with their interests.
    - To enable **seamless networking and engagement** between attendees and organizers.
    - To establish **trust and security** in registration, ticketing, and payment handling.
-   - To create a **sustainable business model** through ticketing, sponsorship, and promotional services.
+   - To create a **sustainable business model** through ticketing, and promotional services.

 This Event Nexus platform is intended to be an all-in-one solution for event planning and participation, enhancing the experience for both organizers and attendees.